-Telia may use Email addresses listed BR to check if the Applicant has the right to use the domain.
+Telia may use Email addresses listed in BR to check if the Applicant has the right to use the domain.
 Email message including a random value is sent to the address.
 If the receiver confirms the domain request and know the random value the domain is approved.
+Random values are valid for 30 days.
+Messages may be re-sent in its entirety.